Volunteers working in the Orphanage / Childcare Program work mainly in childcare centers and orphanages for disabled children in Ho Chi Minh City.

 Unfortunately, the entire volunteering experience is as much about volunteering on your project, as it is about the cross-cultural exchange and community building.
 A lot of that happens through the accommodation that we have set up, where one can enjoy by being with like-minded people.
 Additionally, for safety reasons, all volunteers must live in the allotted accommodation.

 Yes, that is not a problem at all.
 However do inform us beforehand about your any special dietary requirements.

 Currency exchange options are ample in Ho Chi Minh City.
-Inside the airport terminal, there are several exchange counters that offer the official exchange rate, Sasco is one of them.
+Inside the airport terminal, there are several exchange counters that offer the official exchange rate.
 You can also carry smaller denominations of your currency and buy things using them.Please check the latest currency exchange rate before going to Vietnam.